 Following a speed and volume study conducted by the Bath VIPS in 2016, the City painted edge lines (also known as fog or gore lines) on Richardson Street, as a preliminary and cost-effective approach to slow speeds.
 Subsequent to a second speed and volume study in 2017, the City engaged Gorrill-Palmer Consulting Engineers to produce a conceptual-level plan of traffic calming devices within the neighborhood.

-During Summer 2018, the preferred traffic calming concept and the selected techniques will be tested using temporary devices--items like temporary bollards, 'bolt-able' speed humps, and construction barrels.
-After the summer season concludes, the Transportation Committee will evaluate the project and determine what future steps the City will take.
+During Summer 2018, the preferred traffic calming concept and the selected techniques will be tested using temporary devices--items like temporary bollards/delineators, 'bolt-able' speed humps, and construction barrels.
+After the summer season concludes, the Transportation Committee will evaluate the project and determine what future steps will be taken.
 Future actions could be permanently installing devices, revising the types of devices, or not pursuing additional implementation.

 Do you live or work in the neighborhood?
 Do you use these streets for your daily commute?
 If you have thoughts, questions, comments, or ideas you'd like to share, please contact Andrew Deci, Director of Planning & Development at email@example.com.

-Summer 2017 - Edgelines added to Richardson Street
+Summer 2017 - Edgelines ("Fog Lines") added to Richardson Street